You can claim both the credit and the exclusion for expenses of adopting an eligible child.

 - From within your TaxAct return (Online or Desktop), click on the Federal tab.
 On smaller devices, click in the upper left-hand corner, then select Federal.

-- Click Other Credits to expand the category and then click Qualified adoption expenses
+- Click Other Credits in the middle of the screen to expand the category and then click Qualified adoption expenses

 - The program will proceed with the interview questions for you to enter the appropriate information